monome/docs/modular/update.md

 *nb. if you run into verification troubles at any point through this process, please refer to the steps in this [Apple support article](https://support.apple.com/en-us/HT202491) to resolve!*

-Note: you can also install [dfu programmer](https://github.com/dfu-programmer/dfu-programmer/releases) directly by downloading the binary, which may be necessary for systems not supporting Hombrew, for which the following instructions apply.
+Note: you can also install [dfu programmer](https://github.com/dfu-programmer/dfu-programmer/releases) directly by downloading the binary, which may be necessary for systems not supporting Homebrew, for which the following instructions apply.
 If installed directly, skip ahead past the Homebrew installation steps.

 we'll use [Homebrew](http://brew.sh) to install dfu-programmer. to get Homebrew installed on your Mac, go to the homebrew page and scroll down to "Install Homebrew" where it will prompt you to paste a line of text into Terminal.